RAHenriksen/NGSNGS/README.md

 Read Specific:
 -na  | --noalign: 		 Using the SAM output as a sequence containing without alignment information.
 -cl  | --cycle:			 Read cycle length, the maximum length of sequence reads, if not provided the cycle length will be inferred from quality profiles (q1,q2).
+-ll  | --lowerlimit:	 Lower fragment length limit, default = 30.
+The minimum fragment length for deamination is 30, so simulated fragments below will be fixed at 30.
 -bl  | --bufferlength:		 Buffer length for generated sequence reads stored in the output files, default = 30000000.
 -chr | --chromosomes: 		 Specific chromosomes from input reference file.
 -a1  | --adapter1: 		 Adapter sequence to add for simulated reads (SE) or first read pair (PE).